-The BSN program offers the opportunity for students in the Nursing Major to study nursing and health care in Finland and Tanzania.
+The BSN program offers the opportunity for students in the Nursing Major to study nursing and health care in foreign countries.
 Coursework is completed during the spring semester with travel occurring in the summer.
 Opportunities for fundraising and scholarships are available.
 See Nursing Faculty or Nursing Department Chair for further details.